pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative200SelfService.md

 - Access Developer Cloud Service
 - Import Code from external Git Repository
 - Build and Deploy project using Developer Cloud Service and Oracle Application Container Cloud Service
-- Clone the Git Repository Locally, and update the code to add a Filtered Search feature.
+- Clone the Git Repository Locally, and update the code to add a filtered search feature.
 - Commit to a new branch, and merge the new feature, build and deploy.

 ## Required Artifacts